-All too often, we have customers call us with extensive pipe damage who end up having to completely repipe their home (which can cost up to $15,000 in the Boise area).
+All too often, we have clients call us with extensive pipe damage who end up having to completely repipe their home (which can cost up to $15,000 in the Boise area).

 You see, Boise has “hard water”.
 And over time, hard water causes limescale buildup inside your home’s pipes that, if left untreated, can destroy them.